-- The various types of risk (operational, technological, financial, legal and reputational, among others) that the company and the group face, including, among financial and economic risks, contingent liabilities and other off-balance sheet risks. - The setting of the level of risk that the company deems acceptable. - Planned measures to mitigate the impact of identified risks, in the event that they materialize. - The internal reporting and control systems to be used to control and manage the above risks, including contingent liabilities and off-balancesheet risks. - VIII.
-Approval of the policy of dialogue with investors and shareholders. - IX.
-Approval of the policy regarding appointments and the evaluation of candidates to the Board of Directors. - X. Approval of the policy regarding the performance evaluation of the Board and its directors. - XI.
-Approval of the policy regarding the dissemination of the corporate governance, corporate responsibility, remuneration and risk management practices. - XII.
-Approval of the policy regarding the contracting of non-auditing services with the external auditor. - XIII.
-Approval and, if applicable, proposal to the General Meeting of dividend and treasury stock policies, and in particular, the limits thereof. - XIV.
-Those specifically provided for in the Regulations.
+- The various types of risk (operational, technological, financial, legal and reputational, among others) that the company and the group face, including, among financial and economic risks, contingent liabilities and other off-balance sheet risks. - The setting of the level of risk that the company deems acceptable. - Planned measures to mitigate the impact of identified risks, in the event that they materialize. - The internal reporting and control systems to be used to control and manage the above risks, including contingent liabilities and off-balance-sheet risks. - viii) Approval of the policy of dialogue with investors and shareholders. - ix) Approval of the policy regarding appointments and the evaluation of candidates to the Board of Directors. - x) Approval of the policy regarding the performance evaluation of the Board and its directors.